 - How much and when will I get paid?

 These are all great questions and it is extremely important to know the answers if you are hurt on the job.
-While I cannot possibly get into the details of all the specific situations that may occur in workers’ comp cases, below is a summary of the process and steps taken in the standard Massachusetts workers’ comp case.
+While I cannot possibly get into the details of all the specific situations that may occur in workers’ compensation cases, below is a summary of the process and steps taken in the standard Massachusetts workers’ compensation case.

 What happens after I am injured on the job and unable to work?